Menstrual cramp - Menstrual periods usually last a few days, but periods

 often felt in the lower abdomen but may also occur in the lower back or

 spread down the legs.
-The medical term for menstrual cramps is
+The medical term is dysmenorrhea.

 Menstrual cramps affect as many as